Hierarchy API

 Following operations are provided by Hawksearch hierarchy API:

-- DeleteHierarchyItems to remove a specific list of hierarchies
+- DeleteHierarchyItems to remove either multiple or a single hierarchy object.

 General Notes: